top of page

 The word 'juxtapose' has a fascinating etymology that sheds light on its meaning.
 It has its roots in the Latin language, where 'juxta' means 'next to' or 'beside,' and 'ponere' means 'to place' or 'to put.'
 When combined, 'juxtaposare' in Latin meant 'to place close together' or 'to bring side by side.'
 Over time, this term evolved into the modern English word 'juxtapose,' which retains its original essence from Latin.
 Consequently, 'juxtapose' etymologically signifies the act of positioning two or more things closely together or side by side to facilitate comparison or contrast, aligning with its contemporary usage.

-Quiz: Find the meaning of the verb juxtapose:
+Find the correct meaning of the verb juxtapose:

 Try Again!